-- (1)Please specify if no investment income (loss) has been recognized as still in the preparation stage. - (2) The investment income (loss) were determined based on the following: - A.The financial report was audited and certified by an international accounting firm in cooperation with an R.O.C. accounting firm. - B.The financial statements certificated by the CPA of the parent company in Taiwan. - C.Others. - Note 3: Initial investment amounts denominated in foreign currencies are translated into New Taiwan Dollars . - Note 4: According to Item 3 of the "Principles for the Review of Investment or Technical Cooperation in Mainland China", issued by MOEA on August 29, 2008, Order No. Jin-Shen Zi No. 09704604680, - the cumulative amount of the investor's investment in mainland China shall not exceed 60% of the net or the combined net value, whichever is higher. - Note 5: According to the denominated amount of New Taiwan dollars approved by the Investment Commission, MOEA.
+- (1)Please specify if no investment income (loss) has been recognized as still in the preparation stage. - (2)The investment income (loss) were determined based on the following: - A.The financial report was audited and certified by an international accounting firm in cooperation with an R.O.C. accounting firm. - B. The financial statements certificated by the CPA of the parent company in Taiwan. - C.Others.

+Note 3: Initial investment amounts denominated in foreign currencies are translated into New Taiwan Dollars .

+Note 4: According to Item 3 of the "Principles for the Review of Investment or Technical Cooperation in Mainland China", issued by MOEA on August 29, 2008, Order No. Jin-Shen Zi No. 09704604680, the cumulative amount of the investor's investment in mainland China shall not exceed 60% of the net or the combined net value, whichever is higher.